dbushell/dbushell-2k20/src/data/blog/2016/2016-01-css-framework-for-partsgiant.md

 ## Final Thoughts

-It was a joy to work with [PartsGiant](http://www.partsgiant.com/) and I look forward to any opportunity I may receive to work with them again.
+It was a joy to work with Parts Giant and I look forward to any opportunity I may receive to work with them again.
 Most of the work I do is maintained by the website owner once the project is over.
 With this project it was a nice experience to jump back into my ‘old’ code and see for myself how usable my methods are.
 Thankfully, they work!

 A big decision early on was to decide whether or not to build upon an existing 'framework' like [Bootstrap](http://getbootstrap.com/).
 As of v3.3.6 Bootstrap’s base CSS is 146KB alone — my final stylesheet was only 1KB larger.
 Had I built upon Bootstrap it would have been upwards of 250KB.
 It would also have been near impossible to achieve the 54KB slimline framework I developed for mobile.

 Bootstrap is a good tool for prototyping but in my opinion, unnecessary and overly complicated for production.
 On the surface these starter frameworks look tempting, but honestly, from experience they really don't provide much of a head start.
 Even before visual design is applied too many decisions have been made in the HTML & CSS that require resetting.
 This bloats the code and is much harder to understand and maintain.

 Documentation is very important for a project like this.
 But it can be overdone.
-As I developed components for [PartsGiant](http://www.partsgiant.com/) I place them on a single web page to test.
+As I developed components for Parts Giant I place them on a single web page to test.
 I added notes and code examples only for the less intuitive ones.
 Eventually I categorised them on multiple pages using the website navigation and layout patterns for better formatting.

 Documentation wasn’t actually requested by the client (they were only expecting a few comments in the stylesheet).
 With my approach I was able to deliver something much more readable with very little overhead.
 What I delivered was simply a product of my process building the CSS framework.